HReynaud/EchoDiffusion/README.md

 # EchoDiffusion

-This repository contains the code for the paper *Feature-Conditioned Cascaded Video Diffusion Models for Precise Echocardiogram Synthesis*.
-Hadrien Reynaud, Mengyun Qiao, Mischa Dombrowski, Thomas Day, Reza
-  Razavi, Alberto Gomez, Paul Leeson and Bernhard Kainz.
+This repository contains the code for the paper *[Feature-Conditioned Cascaded Video Diffusion Models for Precise Echocardiogram Synthesis](https://arxiv.org/abs/2303.12644)*.
+Hadrien Reynaud, Mengyun Qiao, Mischa Dombrowski, Thomas Day, Reza Razavi, Alberto Gomez, Paul Leeson and Bernhard Kainz.
 2023.

+*The paper will be published at MICCAI 2023.*

 This README is divided into the following sections:
 - [EchoDiffusion](#echodiffusion)